Some Pomeranians seem to sleep all of the time, is it normal for Pomeranians to sleep a lot?

 Here are some steps to think of when preparing a bed for your Pomeranian.

-- Make sure the space isn’t too hot or too cold (look for extra heat and drafts at the night)
+- Make sure the space isn’t too hot or too cold (look for extra heat and drafts at night)

 - Determine which room is best for your family and dog